 For parents who are worried about their children falling behind in school with remote learning or hybrid learning, it may be time to refresh your memory on whatever subject your child might be struggling with by hopping onto Khan Academy.
 Even though Khan Academy’s primary goal is to help students learn, it doesn’t mean that adults can’t use it to refresh their knowledge and help their children with schoolwork or learn together with their children.

-If you are tired of staring at a screen constantly, then listening to a podcast is a refreshing alternative!
+If you are tired of staring at a screen or surfing the web constantly, then listening to a podcast is a refreshing alternative!
 No matter what topic you are interested in, you can always find an enjoyable podcast.
 Love great stories?
 There are exciting mystery, true crime, and true story podcasts like Serial, which tell one true story over a series of podcasts.

 Do you dream of becoming an entrepreneur?
 There are business podcasts that share stories behind prominent brands like NPR’s How I Built This with Guy Raz or explore the world of economics with Planet Money.